 The Tegal Wangi beach itself

 If you’re coming to Tegal Wangi beach and it’s high tide, don’t be disappointed because it still is a great place to watch sunset!
-You can also take some pictures with the sunset and the rocks on the beach.
+You can also take some pictures with the sunset and rocks on the beach.
 But with high tide it is not possible to go to the cave.
 It’s even dangerous as the waves are constantly crashing into the cave.
-That one time we went to this beach with high tide we took these pictures with sunset.
+That one time we went to this beach with high tide we took the pictures you’ll see below with sunset.
 Just to show you that this beach is beautiful at every day of the month!
 You just need to adjust your expectations on certain times with this beach considering the high and low tides.